saulpw/visidata/docs/api/plugins.rst

 Plugins often start as a small snippet in ``.visidatarc``, and then the code is migrated to a separate file when it gets too large to share with other people via a short code snippet.
 The actual code in either case should be identical.

-To publish a plugin, create a public repo with a .py file, and a ``manifest.jsonl`` file with the following json fields.
+To publish a plugin, create a public repo with a .py file.
+Ensure the plugin has a ``__version__``.
+In the ``visidata/plugins/plugins.jsonl`` file in the VisiData repo, add a row for each plugin with all of the necessary information:

 - *name*: short name of the plugin (like ``vfake``).
 Less than 20 characters.
 - *description*: a "one line" searchable description of the core features.
 Less than 1000 characters.